 The compressor location is not as important for folks buying a home, or small workshop, do it yourself type air compressor .
 Many of these types of air compressors are portable and can be relocated when necessary.

-This page about air compressor power requirements will help you understand why you cannot run larger air compressors from typical household current.
+The page about air compressor power requirements on this site will help you understand why you cannot run larger air compressors from typical household current.

 You may have to go to a 220 Volt or larger power supply, if your air needs are large enough.
 Can you do this if necessary for the compressed air flow you want?
 Does the added expense suit your budget?